 Ms. Copeland, who declined to be interviewed for this article, was unusually outspoken about her ambition of becoming the first black woman named a principal dancer by Ballet Theater, one of the nation’s most prestigious companies, which is known for its international roster of stars and for staging full-length classical story ballets.

-Misty Copeland Named First Black Principal Ballerina at American Ballet Theater
+Misty Copeland Is Promoted to Principal Dancer at American Ballet Theater

 Misty Copeland was fast becoming the most famous ballerina in the United States — making the cover of Time magazine, being profiled by “60 Minutes,”